tkellen/json-api/format/index.md

 ### Updating Relationships <a href="#crud-updating-relationships" id="crud-updating-relationships" class="headerlink"></a>

-Although relationships can be modified along with resources (as described above), JSON API also supports updating of relationships independently at *relationship URLs*.
+Although relationships can be modified inline using *link objects* (as described above), JSON API also supports updating of relationships independently at *relationship URLs*.

-If a *link object* contains a *relationship URL*, then the server **MUST** respond to requests to that URL to update the relationship.
+If a record's *link object* contains a *relationship URL*, then the server **MUST** respond to requests to that URL to update the relationship.

 > Note: Relationships are updated without exposing the underlying server semantics, such as foreign keys.
-Furthermore, relationships can be updated without necessarily affecting the related resources.
+Furthermore, relationships can be updated without necessarily affecting the related records.
 For example, if an article has many authors, it is possible to remove one of the authors from the article without deleting the person itself.
 Similarly, if an article has many tags, it is possible to add or remove tags.
 Under the hood on the server, the first